Brewers of Burton

-Burton upon Trent has a long history of brewing, at one time exporting beer throughout the world and accounting for a quarter of UK beer production; emulation of Burton water in brewing is called Burtonisation.
+Burton upon Trent, a market town in East Staffordshire, England, has a long history of brewing, at one time exporting beer throughout the world and accounting for a quarter of UK beer production; emulation of Burton water in brewing is called Burtonisation.
 Much of the town was given over to the industry throughout the 19th century and brewers dominated it politically and socially.

 Brewers and brewing companies

 Some brewers had more than one brewery and brewery buildings sometimes changed hands.
 In addition to companies started from scratch, there were also pre-existing brewers from outside Burton who moved into the town in the 1870s.